eteran/cpp-utilities/README.md

 ### Pretty Printers

-[pprint.h](pprint/include/eteran/cpp-utilities/pprint.h) is a set of utility functions to print common c++ data structures in a "pretty" way.
+[pprint.h](pprint/include/eteran/cpp-utilities/pprint.h) is a set of utility functions to print common data structures in a "pretty" way.
 Similar to PHP's `print_r()`.
 Usage looks like this:

 	std::vector<int> v = { 1, 2, 3, 4, 5, 6, 7 };
 	std::cout << pprint::to_string(v) << std::endl;